gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 other way around is also true: If someone changes code of a unit, only corresponding unit tests should break.
-If you need to start a debugger to figure out what went wrong, the chance is high that your tests are to diverse and include much more than a single unit.
+If you need to start a debugger to figure out what went wrong, the chance is high that your tests are too diffuse and include much more than a single unit.

 Unit tests which not focus on a single unit tend to be brittle because they will fail if some other part of the system changes.
-This contradicts the definition above.
-Brittle tests are a serious problem because developers loose trust in the test suite and they neglect badly needed future refactorings.
+Brittle tests are a serious problem because developers loose trust in the test suite and they neglect badly needed refactorings.
 This hampers maintainability and causes the quality of the codebase to degrade.
 More often than not, in many projects existing unit tests are more a burden than a backing for the developers.

 ##### Tests should be enduring

 Strive for unchangeable tests.
 A test should be written once and never be touched except there is a change of behaviour in the corresponding unit.
-Changes of the internal implementation should never break a test.
+Changes of internals should never break a test.
 Like i mentioned earlier these are brittle tests.
 We should prevent them at any cost.

 Brittle tests can creep into the codebase because of the overuse of mocks.
 Mocks verify if specific methods get called.
 Hence mocks know about the internal implementation which makes the tests prone to failures.
-Further if the internal implementation change, you need to change all tests which uses the mock.
-In large codebases this could mean a lot of effort.
+Further if the internal implementation changes, you need to adjust all tests which use the mock.
+In large codebases this means a lot of effort.

-You should only test *public* methods.
+Test only *public* methods.
 I often see developers who test private methods.
-Therefore they make them public.
+Therefore they make them public or protected.
 This contradicts the concept of information hiding and low coupling.
-Then your public methods expose the internals which makes it impossible to switch the internal implementation without breaking the majority of tests.
-Additionally, you corrupted the module's contract and swamped its interface with confusing public methods.
-Testing private method hidden as public methods does not only lead to brittle tests but also to overloaded interfaces which have serious negative impact on your code quality.
+Then your public methods expose the internals which makes it impossible to switch the internal implementation without breaking a majority of tests.
+Additionally, you crippled the module's contract and swamped its interface with confusing public methods which should be private.